iceberg988/iceberg988.github.io/_posts/2021-04-11-thread-synchronization.md

 Barriers are a synchronization mechanism that can be used to coordinate multiple threads working in parallel.
 A barrier allows each thread to wait until all cooperating threads have reached the same point, and then continue executing from there.
 We’ve already seen one form of barrier—the pthread_join function acts as a barrier to allow one thread to wait until another thread exits.
 Barrier objects are more general than this, however.
 They allow an arbitrary number of threads to wait until all of the threads have completed processing, but the threads don’t have to exit.
 They can continue working after all threads have reached the barrier.

+# Reference

+* Advanced Programming in the UNIX Environment